The Tightening Of The Screws

 I put as much thought into the album cover art, and I am fairly well proud of all my covers.
 A couple were done with a time restriction, and weren’t quite as good as they might have been, because of that.
 That will never happen again.
 The main lesson I have learned in all my years in the music business is that there are no deadlines.
 The powers that will be impose them upon you, but they never really mean anything.
 Years of experience have taught me that as hard as anyone pushes for a deadline, the date always falls away, and ultimately means nothing.
 Every time.
 I love the sound that deadlines make, as they whoosh past my ears.

 Most of all, I really do care about you, the listener.
-A phony sounding line, but I am serious.
+Seriously.
 I don’t do this for me.
 Well, maybe a little, but mostly I do this for you.
 I’m nothing without you.
 Sounds trite, but it’s true.
-I have been out there, on the road, for the past 5 or 6 years, trying to connect with people who like my music.
+I have been out there, on the road, for the past 8 or 10 years, trying to connect with people who like my music.
 It keeps getting better.
 That’s all I need to carry on.

 OK – here’s the deal.
 Again.
-If I'm playin' somewhere near you, please make the effort to come see me.
+There are no touring plans, for the foreseeable future.
+And of course, nothing is certain at this point in time.
+All bets are off.
+But if and when I play shows again, when it’s safe to gather, please make the effort to come see me.
 You’ll laugh, and you’ll cry.
 You’ll get a good show.
 You’ll be glad you came.
 If you know a place you think I should play, let me know.
 If you wanna have me play a house concert, or know someone that might want to host one, let me know.
 I want to play anywhere anyone wants to listen.
 If you like any of the albums I’ve produced for other artists, please help support them.
 We all need all the help we can get.